MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-app.md

 ### Example scenario: preparing for an upcoming board meeting

 Imagine you're the CEO of a company, and you're preparing for an upcoming board meeting.
 You need to present an analysis of your company's sales performance for the current fiscal year.
-To better understand the company's current position, you can use the Power BI Sales report.
+To better understand the company's current position, you can use the Power BI Sales app.

 Start by reviewing the [Period-Over-Period Growth](sales-powerbi-period-over-period-growth.md) report, which provides a quick, comparative view of the current year versus the previous year.
 Sales are up by 35%, outlined by the [Period-over-Period Growth %](sales-powerbi-sales-kpis.md#period-over-period-growth) metric shown in the following image.